 Why you need insurance coverage for your small business

-General Liability insurance coverage covers physical damage to the property of others or injuries to others, as well as protection from claims of libel and slander.
+General Liability insurance covers physical damage to property belonging to a third party or injuries to others, as well as protection from claims of libel and slander.
 Many landlords will require their tenants who rent space in their buildings to carry this type of insurance so they can protect their property.

-Small businesses that own their own buildings and have valuable business equipment may wish to consider a Business owners’ policy.
-This type of insurance protects against damage to the property owned and used by the business and also combines the coverage found in general liability.
+Small businesses that own their own buildings and have valuable business equipment may wish to consider a business owners’ policy.
+This type of insurance protects against damage to the property owned and used by the business and also includes the coverage found in general liability.

 Professional liability insurance, also known as errors and omissions insurance, protects businesses from claims that the business was negligent in performing their professional services or failed to perform their services.
 This type of insurance is unique in that it insures the actual services your business provides vs. other types of insurance that typically protect against more general risks.
 All buyers of professional liability insurance should make sure their insurance policy will appoint an attorney to defend them against lawsuits, even if there’s been no mistake.

 It is important for businesses to partner with an insurance carrier that understands their business so that the policy can be tailored to fit their specific needs.
 For instance, if your business subcontracts some work to others, it is important for the policy to cover the work of those subcontractors.
 Otherwise, you may be left out in the cold if one of the subcontractors makes a mistake and your policy doesn’t cover their work.

 What risks do different professions face?

 Marketing consultants that help clients create advertising campaigns should ensure that their professional liability insurance policy includes copyright and trademark protection.
 If, for example, an advertisement created for a client accidentally contained a similar logo that’s trademarked by another company, the policy needs to respond to a potential copyright infringement claim.